ghc-proposals/ghc-proposals/proposals/new-proposal.rst

 Costs and Drawbacks
 -------------------

 * The implementation requires support from ``Cabal``, including an extension of the ``.cabal`` file format, but ``Cabal`` would not have to do much with this.

-* Parsing Haskell code reqiures the tools  to be able to resolve these langauge extensions, and humans reading code may have to read about the language extension.
+* Parsing Haskell code reqiures the tools to be able to resolve these language extensions, and humans reading code may have to read about the language extension.

 * The namespace is unmanaged, and if you need two libraries who export an extension under the same name, then you cannot use it.
 (But you can always specify the effect manually.)
 Do we need package-qualified languages then?